 - Harambee City

 - Nishani Frazier, Harambee City: The Congress of Racial Equality in Cleveland and the Rise of Black Power Populism

 - 99% Invisible, Soul City

 - Dr. Martin Luther King, "Other America"

 - Bullfrog Films, The Power to Heal (film)

-- Teaching Tolerance, Brown v.
+- Learning for Justice, Brown v.
 Board: An American Legacy

 - Nation of Islam, Honorable Elijah Muhammad